TubeHaus.com

 Rule

-28 Quarts, 36 Quarts, 40 Quarts, and no larger than 48 Quarts - all these Coolers will fit nicely into an Inner Tube.
+28 Quarts, 36 Quarts, 40 Quarts, and no larger than 50 Quarts - all these Coolers and Ice Chests will fit nicely into an Inner Tube.

-(Coolers larger than 48 Quarts become quite difficult to handle.)
+(Coolers and Ice Chests larger than 50 Quarts become quite difficult to handle and may not fit into an inner tube.)

 New